Agent Orange Day - August 10th 2022

 We are requesting your participation in an important remembrance event that we hope will heighten the awareness efforts regarding Agent Orange and other seriously deadly toxins used by our military and will save lives in the future.

-On August 10th, from 6 pm to 8 pm, the Vietnam Veterans of America Chapter 126 will sponsor the first-ever New York City Agent Orange Day event at the Vietnam Veterans Plaza in lower Manhattan.
+On August 10th, from 6 pm to 8 pm, the Vietnam Veterans of America Chapter 126 will sponsor the New York City Agent Orange Remembrance and Awareness Day event at the Vietnam Veterans Plaza in lower Manhattan.

 At this event, we will honor those who have died or are suffering from an Agent Orange-related illnesses with a candle lighting ceremony where an orange candle is lit and placed on the New York City Vietnam Veterans Memorial Monument by a loved one in their honor.
 For those that have died or are suffering from Burn Pit or other Ariborne Hazard illnesses we will provide a yellow candle.